phoenixlai833/Mountain-Tea-House/README.md

 **Mountain Tea House** is a tea house concept that I imagined in a first semester design course at BCIT.
 I wanted a semi-upscale brand that appeals to fellow tea connoisseurs and evokes a calming, atmospheric feeling.

 The class focused on the design process where I created a style guide, low-fidelity wireframes, and finally a high-fidelity prototype in Figma.
 I continued to pursue the project on my own time to implement the vision I had for the website.
 I made sure the pages were fully responsive for different screen sizes and because it is static, I deployed it on netlify.
+Feel free to check it out!

 🌐 [Live Website](https://wizardly-poincare-a73468.netlify.app)